carthworks/ollama-doc-assistant/README.md

-t’s concise yet detailed, professional, and includes everything from overview to setup, usage, and roadmap.

 # 🧠 Ollama Doc Assistant
 *A local, privacy-first AI Q&A app built with Next.js, Ollama (Qwen3:4b), and BM25 document retrieval.*